Gasoline Points|Turning a Monthly Fixed Cost into Cashback via Payment and Partner Points

 For people who drive, gasoline is a fixed cost that keeps recurring monthly.
 That's exactly why just arranging your fueling payment method and partner points makes the yearly cashback substantial, even if each fill-up is small.
 Gas-station credit cards or high-rate cards, QR/tap payment, partner points like ENEOS or Idemitsu — you can turn the daily expense of fueling directly into cashback with no extra effort.
 That's the strength of this category.

 That said, gasoline points aren't "make a card and you're done."
 Look at a gas card's balance of annual fee and discount, don't forget the double take of presenting partner points plus card payment, and a general high-rate card may suffice if you fuel little — these judgments decide the most rewarding fueling method for you.
-This article organizes car running-cost cashback points, how to choose fueling payment, the partner-points double take, the spot offers of inspection and insurance, and mistakes.
+This article organizes car running-cost cashback points, how to choose fueling payment, differences by station type, the partner-points double take, the spot offers of inspection and insurance, and mistakes.
 For inspection, insurance, and bulk quotes, see the car guide.

 Car Running-Cost Cashback Points